GJC14/TapPay-Full-Stack/README.md

 2. Merchant ID for registered store in compay

 Frontend:
-1. APP ID
+1. APP ID for inicializing your payment application
-2. APP KEY
+2. APP KEY for inicializing your payment application

+# Setup
+1. Clone the repo or download it
+2. Run ```python app.py```or```python3 app.py``` in terminal or just run app.py
+3. Open Browser and go to 127.0.0.1:5000 or you default port

 # Step1 Type in infos
 input